This blog post was first published in 2019.

 Eirik Mofoss, Norway:

-In these times of big data, in a fast-growing software company with dozens of businesses gathering data on what works and what does not work, I believe people with analytical skills are crucial to succeed.
-This both in order to generate new insights from data, but also – and perhaps even more importantly – to avoid seeing false patterns and drawing wrong conclusions.
+In a fast-growing software company with dozens of businesses gathering data on what works and what does not work, I believe people with analytical skills are crucial to succeed.
+This is true both in order to generate new insights from data, but also – and perhaps even more importantly – to avoid seeing false patterns and drawing wrong conclusions.

 Jacob Nyman, Norway: